Deni402/-React-Api-Movies-Project/README.md

 ## Hero & Searching bar:

 The process behind searching bar was to create a function with an event 'e' that returns the location of the event target value 'e.target.value', an input 'onChange' and a form 'onSubmit' that gives the user the specific movie.
-The hero was also a Bulma property easly inserted.
+The hero was also a Bulma property easly inserted in our code.

          handleChange(e){
     if (e.target.value === '') location.reload()